 Architecture builds the City.
 If it can be deemed true that ‘Architecture builds the City, the City builds a sense of place, a sense of place builds a community and a community builds an identity,’ then | MoDA | endeavors to lead the way, providing a fresh perspective on how this can be done.
 It’s time for architecture to do things again and not just represent things.

-An honours graduate of the Master of Architecture program at the University of Calgary in 2001 and recipient of the Royal Architectural Institute of Canada medal, Ben is a Principal and founding partner of MoDA and currently sits on the Council of the Alberta Association of Architects.
+An honours graduate of the Master of Architecture program at the University of Calgary in 2001 and recipient of the Royal Architectural Institute of Canada medal, Ben is a Principal and founding partner of MoDA and currently sits on the Council of the Alberta Association of Architects as the Co-Chair of the Advocacy Committee.
 Ben was born in Winnipeg, Manitoba and spent his first 24 years there, receiving a Bachelor degree in Architecture in 1993.
 Ben moved to Calgary in 1997 to further his studies in architecture, which included a term abroad in Barcelona, Spain and Rotterdam, the Netherlands.

 Ben brings over 20 years of experience to the firm, including 11 years as an associate and director of the architecture studio at McKinley Burkart where he was project architect for many high profile and award-winning works such as the M-Tech Building, Alloy Restaurant and Westmount Court.
 His consistent meshing of strong design sensibility, attention to detail and technical construction knowledge results in the efficient realization of creative architecture.